alexpeits/statue/README.md

 ```

 the only required key is `title`, and `tags` can be multiple items, separated
-by newlines as in the example above.
+by newlines as in the example above. `description` is used in the post list and
+it is optional as well.

 ### Nix posts